‘We’ll have more’: Palestinians in Lebanon lay killed Hamas leader to rest

 Beirut bombings: Israel’s long history of assassination attempts in Lebanon

-Al-Arouri was the Hamas’s deputy commander and the group’s most senior figure to have been killed since the start of Israel’s war on Gaza on October 7.
+Al-Arouri was Hamas’s deputy commander and the group’s most senior figure to have been killed since the start of Israel’s war on Gaza on October 7.
 More than 23,000 Palestinians in Gaza have been killed since then.

 Israel has not formally taken responsibility for the drone attack in a densely populated area controlled by the Lebanese armed group Hezbollah on Tuesday night, in which al-Arouri was killed.
 But the country’s intelligence chief recently promised to kill every fighter that was involved in Hamas’s surprise attack on Israeli military outposts and communities on October 7, 2023.
 And analysts say the Beirut attack bears telltale signs of an Israeli operation.